libktx/ktx/.github/CONTRIBUTING.md

 - Create folder matching module name in root of the repository.
 Modules should generally be named with a single word.
 When multiple words are necessary, use a single dash (`-`) as the word separator.
-- Add folder name to `settings.gradle` file.
+- Add folder name to `settings.gradle.kts` file.
 This will also serve as the project identifier that you use in `build.gradle` scripts and to run individual Gradle tasks (e.g. `gradle actors:test`).
 - Create `src/main/kotlin` and `src/test/kotlin` directories in your module folder.
 They will be automatically marked as source thanks to Gradle.
 You should also create package structure matching `ktx/your/module` in each source folder.